Soracom Air for Cellular

 Unlike typical 2G, 3G, and 4G/LTE IoT connectivity services, Soracom works with mobile network operators all over the world to provide global coverage, all with a single SIM card or Embedded SIM (eSIM).
 In addition, the Soracom platform provides tight integration between mobile network operator infrastructure and cloud services, to simplify IoT application development and help overcome common challenges with integration, security, and scale.

-Integrating Soracom Air for Cellular with your IoT application begins with an Air SIM module (SIM card or Embedded SIM).
-Much like the SIM cards you receive from mobile network operators, an Air SIM module authorizes a device to connect to cellular networks and establish data connections.
+Integrating Soracom Air for Cellular with your IoT application begins with a Soracom Air IoT SIM module (SIM card or Embedded SIM).
+Much like the SIM cards you receive from mobile network operators, an IoT SIM module authorizes your device to connect to cellular networks and establish data connections.

-By simply inserting or integrating an Air SIM module into your device, your device automatically gains global cellular data coverage, and is able to start sending and receiving data.
+By simply inserting or integrating an IoT SIM module into your device, your device automatically gains global cellular data coverage, and is able to start sending and receiving data.

 Each Soracom SIM is composed of several nested components, each of which play a different role when establishing cellular network connectivity.
 While some terms may be used interchangeably, the component that you interact with may change depending on context, such as using an ICCID number when registering a SIM card, or identifying which device is connected by its IMSI number.